tomschr/python-course-public-cloud/quiz-time.md

 4. How can I add an element `6` at the beginning of the list?

 5. How can I reverse the list?

+6. How can I add an element `42` at the end of the list?

 ### Questions on Dicts